kevinrodbe/library/content/03-content-negotiation.md

 Content-Type: application/json; charset=utf-8
 ```

-Now if an API client wants `application/xml`, the media type for XML, they add an `.xml` extension to our URI:
+Now if an API client wants `application/xml`, a media type that serves XML, they add an `.xml` extension to our URI:

 ```ruby
 api.ZombieBroadcast.com/zombies.xml